okiessling/okiessling.github.io/_posts/2022-05-31-Technical Investigation - Rapid 3D Printing.md

 toc: true
 image:
   path: /assets/img/TI_BR/20220604_011136 (1).jpg
-  alt: This 3D print was later used as the "plug" to create a fiberglass hull
+  alt: This 3D print was later used as the plug to create a fiberglass hull
 ---
 This Technical Investigation (TI) was focused on how to create a large high-surface resolution plug for fiberglassing.
 Traditional methods of ["waffle structures"](https://alecgmckay.myportfolio.com/bench-waffle-structure){:target="_blank"} from laser cutting or 5-axis foam carving was not available due to limited tooling.